solliancenet/microsoft-redis-cache-migration/pandoc/Redis-guide.md

 ## Option 2 : Rename Commands

-This can also be accomplished by rename-ing all write commands.
+This can also be accomplished by renameing all write commands.

 -   Open the `redis.conf` file, add the following lines: